Drained II 借頭借路 II (1989)

 Produced entirely on domestic equipment—a video 8 camera, a 14" monitor and a Betamax VCR, Drained II not only emphasises unresolved tensions through the audio component, it also comments on the materialisation of the electronic medium, as well as the sensory experiences that reflect the urban rhythms of city life as it is lived and understood by its inhabitants.'

-—taken from Ellen Pau: What about Home Affairs?
+Source: Ellen Pau: What about Home Affairs?
 A Retrospective, p.17